|

 1NT, treat a five card suit headed by three of the top five

-honors as worth one extra point.
-In other words, with 17 HCP
+as worth one extra point.
+In other words, with 17 HCP and

-and one of these five card suits treat the hand as an 18 point
+a strong five card suit, treat the hand as an 18 point hand.

-the bidding in the five card suit and then jump in notrump.
+in the five card suit and then jump in notrump.
+You pick up:

 K5 C. AKQ76 Open 1C and jump to 2NT if partner responds